sirkitree/sirkitree.github.com/_posts/2007-06-06-jquery-checkbox-goodness.md

 layout : post
 title : "jQuery checkbox goodness" created : 1181158685
-permalink : /content/jquery-checkbox-goodness
+permalink : /blog/jquery-checkbox-goodness
-categories : ["code","jquery"]
+categories : ["blog"]
 ---
 I was working on a select all feature today and just wanted to share this with the world. (a.k.a. keep it for later)